thephpleague/csv/docs/9.0/writer/buffer.md

 $user24 = Buffer::from($stmt, Buffer::EXCLUDE_HEADER)->nth(23);
 //will return a list of properties without any column name attach to them!!
 // returns [42, 'john', 'doe', ...]
+// the header information will be lost and not header data will be present
 ```

 ### Generic Importer Logic